emdash/ampii/MANUAL.md

 ## Retiring Container IDs

-Container IDs must be unique, but *retires* the container ID after the associated container has been consumed.
+Container IDs must be unique, but AMPiI *retires* a container ID after the associated container has been consumed.

 This allows you to re-use a fixed set of: